BorgWarner Inc. and Asbestos

 The company claimed it could not estimate its liabilities, which the SEC found to be false.
 The misstatement is a violation of federal securities laws.
 The SEC fined BorgWarner $950,000.

-If you were exposed to asbestos and believe BorgWarner played a role in our exposure, you may be able to file a lawsuit against the company.
-A lawyer experienced in asbestos lawsuits can help you file.
+If you were exposed to asbestos and believe BorgWarner played a role in our exposure, you may be able to make a claim for compensation.
+A mesothelioma lawyer experienced in asbestos lawsuits can help you file.
 They can be your advocate and guide, giving you the best chance of receiving damages and compensation.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster